anujkaliaiitd/tabletennis/rankings.md

 H: Angela
 Z: Huanchen
 Games are best of 3, then one decider game
-// Decider game decides who won
+// Everyone agrees that decider game decides who won

 Nov 28, 2018: J, A, J, J
 Nov 29, 2018: A, A, J, A